huriyilmaz/visualstudio-docs.tr-tr/docs/sharepoint/walkthrough-creating-a-workflow-with-association-and-initiation-forms.md

     }
     ```

-6. Değiştirin `GetInitiationData` aşağıdaki örnekle yöntemi:
+6. `GetInitiationData` yöntemini aşağıdaki örnekle değiştirin:

     ```vb
     ' This method is called when the user clicks the button to start the workflow.